- SAP has absorbed considerably negative pushback from customers since introducing indirect access.

 SAP “Believes XYZ” Now Considered Evidence?

 “Today, SAP believes it has come up with a fair answer and the noises coming from SUGEN and other user groups are encouraging.”

-SAP believes?
-As in Trump believes that 3 million illegal aliens voted in the US Presidential election?
+Does SAP believe?
+As in Trump, believes that 3 million illegal aliens voted in the US Presidential election?

 How would this sentence work in the opposite?

 Would, for example, SAP ever say that “we believe we have come up with a completely unfair answer?”

 SAP Is Often Not Fairly Compensated for Its Value?

 “SAP still wants to be paid where it thinks it adds value.
 Whether that is real or imagined is a whole different story, but it does mean a fundamental shift in the way this topic is priced.”

 SAP has $23 billion in yearly revenues.
 Is getting paid a habitual problem for SAP?
 If so, it is the first we have heard of it.

 In fact, the evidence works in the opposite direction.
 We have observed and documented numerous cases where SAP and their consulting partners should offer refunds to companies for failed software.